anchore/enterprise-client-go/pkg/enterprise/docs/ImagesApi.md

     forceRefresh := true // bool |  (optional) (default to false) includeVulnDescription := true // bool |  (optional) (default to false) vendorOnly := true // bool | Filter results to include only vulnerabilities that are not marked as invalid by upstream OS vendor data.
 When set to true, it will filter out all vulnerabilities where `will_not_fix` is False.
 If false all vulnerabilities are returned regardless of `will_not_fix` (optional) (default to true) baseDigest := "baseDigest_example" // string | Digest of a base image.
-If specified the vulnerabilities will indicate inheritance from the base image (optional) xAnchoreAccount := "xAnchoreAccount_example" // string | An account name to change the resource scope of the request to that account, if permissions allow (admin only) (optional)
+If specified the vulnerabilities will indicate inheritance from the base image.
+Can specify \"auto\" to have the base image automatically calculated. (optional) xAnchoreAccount := "xAnchoreAccount_example" // string | An account name to change the resource scope of the request to that account, if permissions allow (admin only) (optional)

     configuration := openapiclient.NewConfiguration()